qaisjp/test/SECURITY.md

 ## Reporting a Vulnerability or Cheat

-If you find a cheat or vulnerability, please do not create a public issue.

-Please submit your cheats or security vulnerabilities to @ccw on forum.mtasa.com.
-Please do not submit them here.
+Please send your cheats or security vulnerabilities to [@ccw on forum.mtasa.com](https://forum.mtasa.com/profile/7264-ccw/).
+Please do not create a public issue here.
+Thanks!

-@ccw can be found here: https://forum.mtasa.com/profile/7264-ccw/